 Through the Treasury Offset Program, the government can seize some or all of your tax refund if you’re behind on federal and state income taxes, federal student loans or certain other debts.
 If you open your snail mail regularly (which many of us don’t), the possibility that you won’t get your refund shouldn’t be a surprise.
-While it’s a nasty shock to lose your tax refund because of debt, the government will give you plenty of warning, said Michael Bovee, co-founder of Resolve and president of the Consumer Recovery Network.
+While it’s a nasty shock to lose your tax refund because of debt, the government will give you plenty of warning, said Michael Bovee, co-founder of Resolve.

 “If you owe the government money, they’ll be really, really obvious about it.
 You’ll receive letter after letter with them saying, ‘Hey, pay your money.’
 ‘Hey, pay us what you owe,’ ” he said.